-Cross & Smith is a law firm that handles personal injury, wrongful death and insurance cases throughout the State of Alabama.
+Cross & Smith is an accident law firm that handles personal injury, wrongful death, and insurance cases throughout the State of Alabama.
 Our offices are conveniently located in Tuscaloosa and Birmingham.
 We have over 25 years of experience in a wide array of cases ranging from automobile accidents between individuals to complex cases against the most powerful corporations in the country.
 We adhere to the highest professional standards and appreciate the trust our clients have placed in us.
 Our firm’s attorneys and staff understand that while each case is different, hard work and detailed preparation is a vital combination to the success of each case.
 As a result, we have accomplished a mark of excellence in state and federal courts throughout the State of Alabama.

-Our Tuscaloosa and Birmingham Accident Attorneys have significant experience handling personal injury and wrongful death cases.
-Dell Cross has practiced law for well over 20 years and Justin Smith has been a trial lawyer for over ten years.
-The firm’s attorneys have handled in excess of 1,000 personal injury and wrongful death cases in state and federal courts.
+Our accident attorneys have significant experience handling personal injury and wrongful death cases in Tuscaloosa and Birmingham.
+Dell Cross has practiced law for well over 20 years.
+The firm has handled in excess of 1,000 personal injury and wrongful death cases in state and federal courts.
 The cases have ranged from car accidents between individuals to complex toxic tort and product liability cases against some of the most powerful corporations in America.
 The firm remains dynamic and is constantly seeking ways to better serve its clients.

 Our office in Tuscaloosa, Alabama is located in the Marmaduke Williams House, which is named after its most famous early resident.
 Marmaduke Williams was born on April 6, 1774 in Caswell County, North Carolina.
 He completed preparatory studies, studied law and practiced law for several years.
 Williams was a member of the North Carolina State Senate in 1802.
 He was then elected to the 8th United States Congress and reelected to the 9th and 10th Congresses (March 4, 1803-March 3, 1809).
-He moved to the Mississippi Territory in 1810, and then to Huntsville, Alabama.
+He moved to the Mississippi Territory in 1810, and then to Huntsville.

 In 1818, when he was 44 years old, Williams and his family moved to Tuscaloosa.
 He was a delegate to the Alabama Constitutional Convention of 1819 and made an unsuccessful bid to become the first Governor of Alabama.
 Williams served in the Alabama House of Representatives from 1821 to 1842 and was a Judge of the Tuscaloosa County Court from 1832 to 1842.
-Williams died on October 29, 1850 and is buried in Greenwood Cemetery in Tuscaloosa, Alabama.
+Williams died on October 29, 1850 and is buried in Greenwood Cemetery in Tuscaloosa.